NaNcmyk/f-it/README.md

                + This is the event handler for `visibilitychange` events detected on the page.
                + When the page's `visibilityState` is `hidden`, it clears `startAmrap`'s two `setInterval` functions by calling an immediate `setTimeout` on them.
 Inside `setTimeout`, `setTimerID` and `startAmrapID` (global references to the `setInterval` functions) are passed in to `clearInterval`, which stops the timers from running when the page is idle (in "sleep mode").
                + This `setTimeout` is given an ID of `timeoutID`, which `restartAmrap` references for its `clearTimeout` to reset `startAmrap`'s paused timers.
-               + When the page's `visibilityState` is back to `visible`--e.g., user returns to the page after minimizing the browser window or to the tab containing the page after switching tabs--`restartAmrap` is called to restart `startAmrap`'s `setInterval` functions--to "wake up" the page.
+               + When the page's `visibilityState` is back to `visible`--e.g., user returns to the page after minimizing the browser window or to the tab containing the page after switching tabs--`restartAmrap` is called to restart `startAmrap`'s `setInterval` functions--to "reawaken" the page.
                   + Note, this is different from a page reload, in which case the page's entire state--including memory of all its `visibilitychange` events--is completely "destroyed".
 Hitting the browser's refresh button or returning to the page after navigating away from it via the back button or an internal page link automatically triggers a call to `startAmrap` (based on a `load` event)--not `restartAmrap` (based on a `visibilitychange` event)--to restore the page anew, back to its initial state, pre-`visibilitychange`.
    + `swirl.js` - used by `index.html`
       + Controls the swirl animation when homepage loads.